The Daughters of John and Jessie

 Jessie Locke (nee Skinner)

 After the wedding, the couple lived and worked in Maindee at a butcher shop at 163 Chepstow Road.
-Their first son William Henry Locke Jr., known as Harry, was born 1893.
+Their only child William Henry Locke Jr., known as Harry, was born 1893.
 By 1901 Jessie and William had moved their shop and home to 88 Chepstow Rd, where they lived for many years.
 Locke’s was the oldest established butchers in the area and had a loyal customer base.
 They also operated a stall, number 99, at Newport provisions market and a second shop on Caerleon Road.

 In 1902 William survived a serious accident when he was thrown from a horse and trap on the Caerleon river bridge.
 His recuperation took some time and Jessie took on increased duties in the shop.
 The 1911 census showed that Jessie had trained as a butcher, something that would have been unusual at that time